Multimessenger parameter estimation of GW170817: from jet structure to the Hubble constant: Prospects of future detections

 We generate samples of merger events produced by equal massive binary neutron stars $M=1.4M_\odot$ without spin.
 The samples are uniformly located in the volume up to a distance of 400 Mpc.
 Since the signal-to-noise-ratio(SNR) of a binary neutron star merger is dominated by it's inspiral stage, for simplicity, we adopt gravitational wave template TaylorF2 \citep{2011PhRvD..83h4051V} which provides good approximation at this stage.
 The detectors' sensitivity curve is adopted from the designed sensitivity of LIGO's public document\footnote{https://dcc.ligo.org/LIGO-P1200087-v47/public}, and we use it as an approximation to the O4 sensitivity.
 In the simulation an event is regarded as a confirmed detection if the LIGO and Virgo network SNR is larger than 12.
 We use open source package Bilby \citep{2019ApJS..241...27A} to perform signal injection and SNR calculation.

 To test if those events can produce detectable radio emission, we use our model to generate light curves with parameters same to the best fitting curve in Figure \ref{fig:fitting}, except that distances and observing angles are free.
-Such setup can well estimate the flux of GRB 170817A-like events that are randomly distributed and orientated in the universe.
+Assuming that the outflow of all future events has the same intrinsic properties as GRB 170817A, such a setup can well estimate the flux of GRB 170817A-like events that are randomly distributed and oriented in the universe.
 The radio telescopes' detection limit is somewhat hard to estimate due to calibration issues.
-Considering that the first few radio data points of GRB 170817A detected by VLA are about $10-20\ \mu$Jy \citep{vla1}, we set two flux density limit: $10\rm \mu$Jy and $20\mu$Jy in our calculation.
-Another limitation to the radio telescopes is their response time, which depends on the progress of searching for host galaxy.
+Considering that the first few radio data points of GRB 170817A detected by VLA are about $10-20\ \mu$Jy \citep{vla1}, we set two flux density limits: $10\rm \mu$Jy and $20\mu$Jy in our calculation.
+Another limitation to the radio telescopes is their response time, which depends on the progress of searching for the host galaxy.
 Here we set the initial time to be 1 day which is similar to the case of GW170817.
-Given the above setup, we can calculate the maximum distance for the detection of an event as a function of it's observing angle.
+Given the above setup, we can calculate the maximum distance for the detection of an event as a function of its observing angle.
 Here we assume that a successful detection happens when the peak flux density exceeds the telescope's detection limit.

 Our result is shown in Figure \ref{fig:scatter}.
-The simulated events number density at each coordinate point are represented by the color depth.
+The simulated events' number density at each coordinate point are represented by the color depth.
 For those facing-off events (i.e. $\theta_{\rm v}>\pi/2$), we adjust the inclination angles to $\pi-\theta_{\rm v}$ to match the observing angle.